-Design Week is a week of workshops where visiting artists from around the United States and abroad lead a group of students through a short-term, socially relevant themed project.
-Outcomes fall somewhere between speculation and real world design solutions with an aim to inspire all parties to apply design thinking in an innovative way.
+Design Week is a week of workshops in which visiting artists from United States and abroad lead a group of students through a short-term project.
+Workshops team up with Los Angeles-based organizations that serve to make a difference in small and large communities.
+Workshop outcomes fall somewhere between speculation and a real world design solutions with an aim to aspire all parties to apply design thinking in an innovative way.